int128/kubelogin/README.md

 <img src="docs/keycloak-login.png" alt="keycloak-login" width="455" height="329">

-After authentication, kubelogin returns the credentials to kubectl and finally kubectl calls the Kubernetes APIs with the credential.
+After authentication, kubelogin returns the credentials to kubectl and kubectl then calls the Kubernetes APIs with these credentials.

 ```
 % kubectl get pods